-LAWA Automatic People Mover Project: Los Angeles World Airports (LAWA), the governing body of Los Angeles International (LAX) and Van Nuys airports, is developing a multi-billiondollar upgrade to the ground transportation system at LAX.
+LAWA Automatic People Mover Project: Los Angeles World Airports (LAWA), the governing body of Los Angeles International (LAX) and Van Nuys airports, is developing a multi-billion-dollar upgrade to the ground transportation system at LAX.
 The 2.25-mile Automated People Mover (APM) will have six new stations, three of which will connect new rental car, airport parking and Metro facilities to the airline terminals.
 Those in the Central Terminal Area (CTA) will provide fast and easy connections to nine airline terminals with a pedestrian walkway system.
-The APM train guideway is approximately 25% complete, and nine of 192 columns are left to be placed for the guideway structure.
+The APM train guideway is approximately 48.1% complete, and 199 of 213 total columns are poured.
 Station construction has started at the East CTA and Intermodal Transportation Facility-West (ITF-West) stations.
 Train car testing and assembly continues in Pittsburgh and the first two-car train is anticipated to arrive in June 2021.
 Staff continue to participate in regularly scheduled safety certification meetings and contingency planning meetings.